Template Literal Types page

 type BagItems = `${ItemTypes} ${Items}`; //"regular potion" | "regular revive" | "max potion" | "max revive"

-Template literal types can even be used in conjunction with generics, conditional types, and infer, allowing us to pull string literal types apart.
+Template literal types can even be used together with generics, conditional types, and infer, allowing us to pull string literal types apart.
 Take the PokemonEgg example from above, since they all have a defined shape <PokemonName>-egg we can use that knowledge to create PokemonNames from PokemonEgg.

 type FromEgg<S extends string> = S extends `${infer PokemonName}-egg`